phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: false

+    .. deprecated:: 4.7.0

+        This setting was removed as it can produce unexpected results.

     Allow attempt to log in without password when a login with password fails.
 This can be used together with http authentication, when authentication is done some other way and phpMyAdmin gets user name